 - Addiction.
 Studies show that when people take a medication as it is prescribed for a medical condition—such as pain or attention deficit hyperactivity disorder (ADHD)—they usually do not become addicted, because the medication is prescribed in dosages and forms that are considered safe for that person.
 The person is also monitored by a physician.
 The drug addresses a real problem, which makes the person feel better, not high.
 But medications that affect the brain can change the way it functions—especially when they are taken repeatedly or in large doses.
 They can alter the reward system, making it harder for a person to feel good without the drug and possibly leading to intense cravings, which make it hard to stop using.
 This is no different from what can happen when someone takes illicit drugs—addiction is a real possibility.

 Every day in the United States, an average of 2,000 teenagers use prescription drugs without a doctor's guidance for the first time.
-Among youth who are 12 to 17 years old, 2.8 percent reported past-month nonmedical use of prescription medications.
+Among youth who are 12 to 17 years old, 14.8% of high school seniors reported past-year nonmedical use of prescription medications.
 According to the 2012 Monitoring the Future survey, prescription and over-the-counter drugs are among the most commonly abused drugs by 12th graders, after alcohol, marijuana, synthetic marijuana (e.g., "Spice"), and tobacco.
 Youth who abuse prescription medications are also more likely to report use of other drugs.

 The majority of both teens and young adults obtain prescription drugs they abuse from friends and relatives, sometimes without their knowledge.
 And according to the 2012 Monitoring the Future survey, about 50 percent of high school seniors said that opioid drugs other than heroin (e.g., Vicodin) would be fairly or very easy to get.